-The eyes may be the mirror to the soul, and careful observations of both the mouth and the tail can yield all sorts of information about a dog’s intentions and emotional state, but the ears are a different matter altogether.
-The ears are more challenging to read and understand, and they usually have to be viewed in conjunction with other visual signals to make a useful interpretation.
-That is especially true when the ears are pulled back or held close to the head.
+The eyes may be the mirror to a dog's soul, and careful observations of both the mouth and the tail can yield all sorts of information about a dog’s intentions and emotional state, but a dog's ears are a different matter altogether.
+Dog ears are more challenging to read and understand, and they usually have to be viewed in conjunction with other visual signals to make a useful interpretation.
+That is especially true when the dog's ears are pulled back or held close to the head.

 GET THE BARK IN YOUR INBOX!